iHeartGraph/Illuminati/README.md

 $ python evaluate_TASK.py
 ```

-Here, we provide Essentialness Percentage (EP) for explained subgraphs and remaining subgraphs.
+Here, we provide Essentialness Percentage (EP) and probability reduction for explained subgraphs and remaining subgraphs.

 ## Cite